accesable/Basic-C-C-/README.md

 # Basic C exercise

   Exercise sourecs from TDTU :>
-# All sourec will be added to this repository
+# All soure Code will be added to this repository
   ...?